 We agreed, and though we didn’t understand the lyrics, we prayed God would

-we didn’t know, was a poignant reminder of God’s presence no matter the circumstances.
+songs we didn’t know, was a poignant reminder of God’s presence no matter

-We were amazed that day, by how God worked through our movements.
-Though we
+the circumstances.
+We were amazed that day, by how God worked through our

 When we returned to Anapra a year later, in 1997, we were again able

-led a group of children in free dance and follow-along movements during worship.
+we led a group of children in free dance and follow-along movements during

-the children with face painting and balloons.
-As we sang, danced, and prayed
+and entertained the children with face painting and balloons.
+As we sang,

-chance to share the love of God with others.
-For this reason, camp participants
+a chance to share the love of God with others.
+For this reason, camp

-visit a nursing home every year.
-The students present the dance they learned
+participants visit a nursing home every year.
+The students present the dance

-that week and then they talk to the people afterwards.
-The residents are
+they learned that week and then they talk to the people afterwards.
+The residents

-always touched by the dances and most of all by the kindness expressed by
+are always touched by the dances and most of all by the kindness expressed

-the dancers.
-At first the dancers often feel shy, but we encourage them to
+by the dancers.
+At first the dancers often feel shy, but we encourage them

-greet each person and ask if they need prayer.
-It has been such a joy
+to greet each person and ask if they need prayer.
+It has been such

-to see aged faces light up and eyes glisten as we take the time to listen
+a joy to see aged faces light up and eyes glisten as we take the time to

-to them.
-The children learn that kindness has its own reward and often leave
+listen to them.
+The children learn that kindness has its own reward and often

-feeling more confident in God’s love, and its power, shining through them.
+leave feeling more confident in God’s love, and its power, shining through

 CMA Company Dancers Naomi Porter,